mou58/agro-robot/README.md

 #### Mechanism
 ![mechanism](mechanism.jpg)

 Fruit picker is designed for a specific fruit.
 At this moment, this robot can recognize only tomato through its color detection method.
 When the robot is reached at operation mode then it tries to communicate with control panel by 2.4 GHz radio link with a fixed address.
-If the control panel’s address matches with the fixed address of the robot then the radio link builds a communication between the robot & control panel.
+If the control panelâ€™s address matches with the fixed address of the robot then the radio link builds a communication between the robot & control panel.
 Control panel has a control box & a laptop.
 This laptop has a software by which it can communicate with robot as well as the control box can communicate with the robot.
 At the time of manual operation the operator can operate the robot using a joystick of the control box or using the software of the laptop.
 When the operator selects the autonomous mode, the robot enters the picking mode.
 In autonomous mode, the robot sends a video signal to control panel which is received by a video receiver.
 A converter is located into the control panel which converts the video signal into digital video input signal.
 This converted signal is send to the software of the laptop.
 The resolution of the video input signal is 720/480 PX.
 After that the software analysis the video signal through color detection method.
-In video analysis if it finds any rip tomato which color is red then it calculates the fruit’s position & after that it finds the fruit’s exact location.
+In video analysis if it finds any rip tomato which color is red then it calculates the fruitâ€™s position & after that it finds the fruitâ€™s exact location.
 Then the software sends the location of the fruit to the robot.
 Just after the robot moves towards the fruit location.
 When the robot is reached in front of the fruit then the robot hold the fruit by its arm, cuts the peduncle of the fruit, pick it & finally drop it to the fruit container.
 For completing this fruit picking process, the robot takes approximately 30 sec.
 The overall process will be repeated continuously after 30 sec.
 When the fruit container is fully loaded with fruit, if the operator wants he can unload the fruit to the container.

 ### Sky doctor
 ![sky](sky.jpg)